 - Salt and Pepper to taste

-When cauliflower mash reaches the right consistency, plate the mash and fillets as desired.
-Optional garnishes include fresh chopped cilantro or just light sprinkle of red pepper flakes.
+- When cauliflower mash reaches the right consistency, plate the mash and fillets as desired.
+Optional garnishes include fresh chopped cilantro or just a light sprinkle of red pepper flakes.